precice/tutorials/heat-exchanger/README.md

 summary: Tutorial for a shell-and-tube heat exchanger, using OpenFOAM and CalculiX
 ---

+{% note %}
-{% include note.html content="Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/heat-exchanger).
-Read how in the [tutorials introduction](https://www.precice.org/tutorials.html)." %}
+Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/heat-exchanger).
+Read how in the [tutorials introduction](https://www.precice.org/tutorials.html).
+{% endnote %}

 This tutorial describes how to run a conjugate heat transfer simulation with two separate OpenFOAM solvers and CalculiX.
 The files for this tutorial are located in this repository (directory CHT/heat_exchanger).